Woman looking through a microscope

 • This program map was developed for Medical School.
 The courses in the first three years have been laid out to prepare students for the MCAT.
 The MCAT should be taken in the summer after Year 3.

-• This program map can be adapted for Dental, Vet, Physician’s Assistant, Anesthesiology Assistant or Physical Therapy programs.
-Please see an advisor
+• This program map can be adapted for other professional programs (etc. Dental, Vet, Physician’s Assistant, Anesthesiology Assistant or Physical Therapy programs).
+See an advisor to discuss changes.

 Crush Your Course